-Scientific Name: Anemone x hybrida
+Scientific Name: Eriocapitella x hybrida

-Common Name: Japanese windflower, anemone
+Common Name: windflower, Japanese anemone

 Family Name: Ranunculaceae